-This simple no-cook Asian inspired salad is full of flavor and comes together in just minutes.
-We use frozen shrimp, loads of veggies, fresh citrus and a sugar-free sesame dressing to pack a flavorful punch without a lot of work.
+This simple no-cook Asian-inspired shrimp salad is full of flavor and comes together in just minutes.
+It uses frozen shrimp, loads of veggies, fresh citrus, and a citrus sesame dressing to pack a flavorful punch without a lot of work.

 This post may include affiliate links.
 Please read my disclosure policy.

 I am always trying to create new recipes that have minimal or no-cook time and come together in under 30 minutes.
-Which is why we love this shrimp salad!
+Which is why I love this cold shrimp salad!

 - Orange Juice- Fresh squeezed or from a bottle, just make sure it has no added sugar.
 Out of OJ?
 Check out our list of the best substitutes for orange juice in cooking.